August 22, 2009

 There's a beautiful love story about this day.
 You can read it Here.

 How many roses would you like to prepare for this special day?
 How about a large bouquet of 999 pieces of roses?
-Check it out: Click Here.
+Check out Here.

 Here's a little explanation and the pinyin for the Chinese characters on the calendar: